Read Jesus' teachings about following him here (Matthew 7 and Mark 8:27-38)

 Jesus is not an extra help to your troubles or an accessory to make your life more comfortable.
 He becomes your whole life.
 He is King over all aspects of your life.
 You obey and follow Him no matter what, even when it means suffering, persecution and death.

-If you want an 'easy' religion or a comfortable life, stay away from Jesus.
+If you want a comfortable life, stay away from Jesus.

 The Narrow Way